Cherry Cream Tart — This Beloved German Dessert Will Soon Be Your New Favorite!

-Germany has a reputation for producing a range of fantastic cakes and this Cherry Cream Tart from the country's northern coastal region is no exception.
-Featuring contrasting textures between the cream and the pastry, plus the sweet and sour of the cherries, it really is a treat.
+Germany has a reputation for producing a range of fantastic cakes and this cherry cream tart from the country's northern coastal region is no exception.
+Featuring contrasting textures between the cream and the pastry, plus the sweet and sour taste of the cherries, it really is a treat.
 So let's get baking!

 For the cherry compote: